High Blood Pressure in Children

 - Hyperlipidemia (a high level of fats in the blood)

 - Endocrine disease

-- Eating a healthy diet.
-Keep the diet high in fruits and vegetables, and whole grains.
-You may also need to limit how much salt is in your child’s diet.
+- A healthy diet that is high in fruits and vegetables and whole grains.
+Salt may also need to be tracked or lowered.

 - Angiotensin receptor blockers (ARBs)